Recombinant human IL-1β protein (Qk101)

 • Activation of Th17 cells

-IL-1β activity is determined using the IL-1β-responsive firefly luciferase reporter assay.
-Transfected HEK293T cells are treated in triplicate with a serial dilution of IL-1β for 3 hours.
-Firefly luciferase activity is measured and normalised to the control Renilla luciferase activity.
+IL-1β activity was determined using the IL-1β-responsive firefly luciferase reporter assay.
+Transfected HEK293T cells were treated in triplicate with a serial dilution of IL-1β for 3 hours.
+Firefly luciferase activity was measured and normalised to the control Renilla luciferase activity.
 Data from Qk101 lot #204587.
-EC50 = 71 pg/mL (4 pM).
+EC50 = 71 pg/ml (4 pM).

 Recombinant IL-1β migrates as a major band at 17.4 kDa in non-reducing (NR) conditions.
 The higher molecular weight minor band is the dimeric form.
 Upon reduction (R), only the 17.4 kDa band is visible.
 No contaminating protein bands are present.
 Purified recombinant protein (3 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptothanol, R) and non-reduced (NR) conditions and stained with Coomassie Brilliant Blue R250.
 Data from Qk101 batch #204587.